-For the assumptions on these illustrations, Aviva has stated that:
+For these illustrations, Aviva has assumed:

-- 1. They assume that someone doesn't have anything in their pension pot when they start saving.
-Contributions are assumed to be paid £100 monthly increasing in line with assumed earnings inflation of 2.5% each year. - 2.
+- 1. The starting age is 56. - 2.
+The retirement age is 65 for all. - 3.
+No future contributions are made. - 4.
+The starting pension fund value in the first year is £13,300. - 5.
 The figures illustrate the pension pot value in 'today's money' which means they take inflation into account by reducing values at 2.5% a year.
 Seeing the figures in this way shows what they could be worth today.
 It is important to note inflation reduces the worth of all savings and investments.
-The effect of this is shown in the illustration and could mean the fund may reduce as well as grow in 'today's money'. - 3.
+The effect of this is shown in the illustration and could mean the fund may reduce as well as grow in 'today's money'. - 6.
 Transaction costs may not have been included where data was not available from fund managers.